marifyo/fggcosha/_posts/2014-07-14-reunion-galainfo copy.md

 4. $50 visa gift cards
 5. $75 amazon gift cards
 6. Gift basket from Heralph Beauty Product
+7. A pair of gold earrings
-7. Cook Book from our very own Nkiru Iweka
+8. Cook Book from our very own Nkiru Iweka

 Don't miss out!
 And don't forget, this is also a fundraising for us to give back to our alma mater so **_come prepared with your hearts open and your pockets well lined_**.